prisect/dimanet/README.md

 DimaNet, just a bad integration of AI serves as a compact, yet powerful library API designed for the implementation and training of feedforward artificial neural networks (ANN) in the classic *ANSI* C programming language.
-Striving for simplicity, speed, reliability, and customization, DimaNet offers a lean set of essential functions, ~~ensuring a clutter-free and efficient user experience~~.
+Striving for ~~simplicity~~, speed, ~~reliability~~, and customization, DimaNet offers a lean set of essential functions, ~~ensuring a clutter-free and efficient user experience~~.

 ⓘ | This library is primarily developed and maintained by hobbyists and is intended for non-commercial or educational use.
 It is not recommended for deployment within official organizational settings or professional environments.
 If so, we welcome collaboration and contributions to elevate its suitability for professional use and organizational deployment.
 :---: | :---